johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

   logger = new Logger('AppController');

   /**
-   * Register a message handler for 'get-customers' requests */
+   * Register a message handler for '/get-customers' requests */
   @MessagePattern('/get-customers')
   async getCustomers(data: any): Promise<any> {